huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Saturday
 - [ ] Tuesday

-#### Which of these mthods of scoring in American Football requires kicking?
+#### Which of these methods of scoring in American Football requires kicking?

 - [ ] Safety
 - [x] Field Goal